 Depending on your willingness to be an active or passive investor and the importance of selecting the real estate investments yourself, there are three fundamentally different ways to invest in real estate.
-As all options have their pros and cons, you should consider each option’s suitability to your personal preferences.
+As all options have pros and cons, you should consider each option’s suitability to your preferences.

 The following decision tree will help you in choosing the most suitable way to invest in real estate: